FelixM141/emotiondetection/README.md

 # emotiondetection
-Emotion Detection from Roboflow dataset
+Emotion Detection using Yunet as face detection, and trained with Roboflow dataset for Emotion Detection.

+# Features
+* Test